ReticulatedSpline/aulos/README.md

 - [x] UI with current song and playback progress

-- [x] Menu navigation
+- [x] Curses menu navigation

+- [x] Browse library by track

-- [x] .m3u playlist support
+- [x] Browse library by playlist

+- [ ] Queue functionality

 - [ ] Browse library by artist, album, genre, and year

-- [ ] Queue functionality

 - [ ] Compatibility with the AdaFruit PiTFT touch display and/or hardware buttons